MovieLabs/OMC/OMC-JSON/Docs/Overview/SchemaVersioning.md

 ## OMC-JSON Schema Version
 OMC-JSON schemas present some specific considerations when dealing with schema advancement, as certain changes can break validation but still maintain compatibility with historical data.

 OMC is structured as a set of independent entities that are related to one another.
-This makes each instance of an entity an atomic unit that may be exchanged alone or with other entities in a larger payload.
+This makes each instance of an entity an atomic thing that may be exchanged alone or with other entities in a larger payload.
 In a distributed system, there is no guarantee that all the sub-systems are using the same schema version, or that older historical data is not still in active use.
 Therefore, each entity must express which version of the schema was used to encode it.
 Systems consuming OMC-JSON can then either validate or parse an entity with the correct schema.

 When considering compatibilities between schema versions, there is a difference between whether a change affects validation or whether it will impact parsing of the data.
 If a schema advancement adds a new property, a payload that utilizes that property would not validate against an older version.
 However, data created with an historical schema can still be read and parsed with a newer schema (e.g., where only the minor version has incremented).

-We have decided to generally set the JSON-Schema `additionalProperties` directive to `false`.
+We have decided to generally set the JSON-Schema `additionalProperties` constraint to `false`.
 This will have the effect of causing a validation error if property names are misspelled or custom fields are included.
 This ensures payloads comply with the specification.
 For users who want to express information that is not covered by the ontology or schema, the `customData` property is provided, where any valid JSON may be used.

 The schema as a whole carries a single version number which will apply to each sub-schema as well.
 The single version tracking simplifies the version management.

-Although a single version number is used, we require each entity (as opposed to the JSON object as a whole) convey the version when defining a JSON instance.
+Although a single version number is used, we require each entity (as opposed to the JSON object as a whole) to convey the version when defining a JSON instance.
 This will allow downstream consumers to use appropriate parsers at the entity level.

 **Schema Version number**